Header credit: FOX News

 Taking into account that over half of the population is living in poverty and the childhood poverty rate is so high, the “general sales and use rate increased from 7% to 10.5% with an effective total tax rate of 11.5% on many transactions when combined with the municipal sales and use tax of 1% (as of July 1, 2015).
 Puerto Rico now has the highest sales tax in America.”
 This means that the poorest region inside of the richest country on Earth — where no body has a vote — is paying the highest sales taxes and this is apparently all happening in order to pay off the growing public debt that the territory has because the federal government is leaving them half-starved…

-Like I mentioned before, over half of the population has already voted to change the political status of the island from a territory to a state.
+Over half of the population has already voted to change the political status of the island from a territory to a state.
 This mass popular vote — however unsurprising in a post-Trump Presidency, but not-so-much in Obama’s — was completely disregarded.

 if Puerto Rico were to become a state, we are set to receive no less than 83 percent of all health-related expenses through the federal government.
 That’s enough to continue covering our most vulnerable, our children and the elderly.